bernas04/palletization_with_constraints/README.md

 ### Solve the problem without constraints

-To solve this problem without constraints, it's only necessary to have the possible positions of each shape (horizontal and vertical) and then add that constraint to the model as in the following way:
+To solve this problem without constraints, it's only necessary to have the **two** possible positions of each shape (horizontal and vertical) and then add that constraint to the model as in the following way:

 ```python
 model.AddNoOverlap2D(horizontal, vertical)